What is a Stock Acquisition?

-After the closing of the Stock Purchase Agreement, the target will continue as it existed prior to the acquisition with respect to its ownership of asset and liabilities.
+After the closing of the stock acquisition, the target will continue as it existed prior to the acquisition with respect to its ownership of assets and liabilities.

 A stock acquisition includes everything on the balance sheet, both assets and liabilities.
 If the buyer needs a tax write-off, this may be a viable option.
-This creates a completely new entity for the buyer, and this affects the buyer’s federal tax position depending on what basis is created upon purchase.
-A stock sale involves buying the entire entity, so past financial and legal liabilities are included, creating a significant exposure to the buyer.
+A stock sale involves buying the entire entity, so past financial and legal liabilities are included, creating significant exposure for the buyer.
 Thus, financial debt and legal risk could play a factor in reducing the purchase price of the sale.

-A stock acquisition is not subject to the Bulk Sales Act, but this can be a negative concern to the seller by creating a large federal tax obligation.
+A stock acquisition is not subject to the Bulk Sales Act.
 In a stock sale, the buyer assumes the current depreciation schedule of assets and the existing tax status of the corporation.
 Loans to the owner and personal liabilities are normally removed.
 One reason for a stock sale is when there is a right, license, or exclusive distributorship that cannot be otherwise transferred.

 Further, there is no purchase price allocation issue to deal with from a tax perspective.
 The tax attributes of the assets and liabilities in a stock acquisition get a carryover basis for tax purposes.
 Carryover basis means that the buyer steps into the shoes of the target and continues to account for the assets and liabilities as if the target had no change in ownership.
 Therefore, if goodwill or any other intangible asset is recorded for Generally Accepted Accounting Principles (GAAP) purposes in a stock deal, then the intangible asset has no basis for tax purposes.
 The target may have other tax attributes, such as net operating losses or credit carryovers, which may be restricted in the acquirer’s hands.

-With a stock sale, the owner is treated as making a disposition of a capital asset and any proceeds will receive capital gain treatment, generally taxed at 0 – 23.8%, but dependent on the owner’s income.
+With a stock acquisition, the owner is treated as making a disposition of a capital asset and any proceeds will receive capital gains treatment, generally taxed at 0 – 23.8%, but dependent on the owner’s income.